No-code training: from design to maintenance

 • Uncode Data Science to learn how to collect, analyze, and visualize data.

-• Uncode Product Management to become capable of managing digital product development.
+• Uncode Product Management to learn how to manage the development of digital products.

-• Uncode Design: learning how to create intuitive and attractive user interfaces.
+• Uncode Design: to learn how to create intuitive and attractive user interfaces.

 3. School 42